Tempered homogeneous spaces II: Introduction

 To avoid any confusion we will sometimes say {\it $G$-tempered} for {\it tempered as a representation of $G$}.

 Dealing with non-unimodular subgroups $H$ and dealing with the finitely many components of $H$ will not be a problem because one proves in Corollary \ref{corgh1h2} the equivalence

-where $[H,H]$ is the derived subgroup and $H_e$ is the identity component of $H$.
+where $[H,H]$ is the derived subgroup which is always unimodular and where $H_e$ is the identity component of $H$ which is always connected!
 Therefore the temperedness of $L^2(G/H)$ depends only on $\g h$ and we can assume that $\g h=[\g h,\g h]$.
-Then the homogeneous space $G/H$ admits a $G$-invariant Radon measure ${\rm vol}$ and, according to Corollary \ref{coralpcol}, the temperedness of $L^2(G/H)$ means that, for any compact subset $C$ of $G/H$, the volume ${\rm vol}(g\, C\cap C)$ is bounded by a multiple of the Harish-Chandra function $\Xi$:
+Then the homogeneous space $G/H$ admits a $G$-invariant Radon measure ${\rm vol}$ and, according to Corollary \ref{coralpcol}, the temperedness of $L^2(G/H)$ means that the compact subsets $C$ of $G/H$ intersect their translates $gC$ in a set whose volume is bounded by a multiple of the Harish-Chandra function $\Xi$:

 To prove the direct implication ``$L^2(G/H)$ tempered $\Longrightarrow$ $\rho_{\gs h}\leq \rho_{\gs g/\gs h}$'', we will just estimate in Proposition \ref{prolghtem} this volume \eqref{eqnvolxig} when $C$ is a small neighborhood of the base point of the space $G/H$.